 Deferred tax is provided on temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 A deferred tax asset is recognised only to the extent that it is probable that future profits will be available against which the temporary difference can be utilised.
 The directors make an assessment of future profits based on historical experience and various other forecasting judgements and assumptions.
-Where it is not deemed probable that future profits will be available that future profits will be available to this extent.
+Where it is not deemed probable that future profits will be available, the deferred tax asset is not recognised to this extent.